 to find a John Foy office near you

-Report and Document Everything for Your Claim
+Report and Document Everything for Your Ellenwood Workers’ Compensation Claim

 Workers’ compensation is your right, but don’t trust the insurance company to pay up right away after an injury.
 Be your own advocate by reporting the injury right away and documenting your expenses:

 - Report the injury to your supervisor, the business’s HR department, or the risk-management department.
-Don’t delay.
-Report that you were injured as soon as possible.
+Don’t delay – report that you were injured as soon as possible.

 - Make sure your medical records include all details of your injury.
 Every injury and body part affected should be mentioned in your history.

-Injuries Covered By Workers Compensation Insurance
+Injuries Covered by Workers’ Compensation Insurance in Ellenwood

 Under workers’ compensation in Ellenwood, all injuries that happen at work are covered.
 Although injuries are more common in physical jobs like construction, they can happen during any type of work.
 Some of the most common injuries we see include: